 The Counseling Center staff develops, implements, and evaluates outreach activities aimed at promoting personal growth, teaching important skills, and fostering a sense of community amongst the participants.
 Some of these activities include working with student groups or active liaison relationships with departments across campus.
 Examples of such endeavors include: facilitating first year student orientation groups; self-care workshops such as relaxation and stress reduction with Messina classes; participation in campus retreats; and attending and/or facilitating Sister-to-Sister sessions with ALANA Services.

-Please check out our Belongingness public health campaign to learn more about how we can all take responsibility for developing a stronger sense of belonging for all in our campus community.
+Please check out our public health campaigns to learn more about how we can all take responsibility for developing a stronger campus community.